 Before 2021, we wouldn’t have been looking for a Citron Research review.
 After what happened in January, Citron wasn’t on anyone’s radar.
 Then GameStop happened.
-Before that, they were a well respected and reliable company.
+Before that, they were a well-respected and reliable company.
 Are they still that?
 Yes.
-They were shorting $GME based off fundamental analysis.
-Which is reliable.
+They were shorting $GME based on fundamental analysis, which is reliable.
 But things happened.
 And now opinions have potentially changed.

-“Let’s storm site B” screamed a player after the entire team had moved towards A. On spotting enemy players on the site, a game of shooting and subterfuge began.
+“Let’s storm site B,” screamed a player after the team moved towards A. On spotting enemy players on the site, shooting and subterfuge began.

 When the dust settled, the first team had successfully won the round.
 Both teams congratulated one another and began the next round immediately.
 The surprising part was that none of the players were even in the room together, connected over the internet and coordinating quick responses in rapid time.

-They were playing the famous first person team based shooting game: Counterstrike.
-This same scenario was being played around on millions of computers across the globe as players across continent learnt to coordinate and unite in their efforts.
+They were playing the famous first-person team-based shooting game Counterstrike.
+This same scenario was being played around on millions of computers across the globe as players across the continents learned to coordinate and unite in their efforts.
 Millions more joined in other games like World of Warcraft and Ragnarok.
-This same generation a decade later, enriched by their experience of coordination, led a raid on the biggest players on the market with their weapon of choice.
+A decade later, this same generation, enriched by their coordination experience, led a raid on the biggest players on the market with their weapon of choice.
 Which ironically sold Counterstrike: GameStop, making headline news and getting everyone involved in the stock markets.
-Hence this Citron Research review.
+Hence, this Citron Research review.

-For most of us who have ever dabbled in the stock market, we buy stocks on what we feel or what we hear.
+Most of us who have ever dabbled in the stock market buy stocks based on what we feel or hear.

 This is where Citron comes into play.
-As a company who researches stocks, you want to know what they say.
+As a company that researches stocks, you want to know what they say.

-Researching penny stocks is going to yield different results than researching a stock like Apple ($AAPL).
-When we make a good trade based on what we’ve learned, we’re pretty proud of ourselves.
+Researching penny stocks will yield different results than researching a stock like Apple ($AAPL).
+We’re pretty proud of ourselves when we make a good trade based on our learning.
 The saying “Buy the rumor, sell the news” is incredibly accurate.
 Where do you get your news?
 From a place like Citron.
 So we looked at this company and delved into a Citron research review so you know what to expect.

 While the profits we make are small, the losses we bear are huge.
 Most of us lose money on our purchases when the stocks we buy crash to the ground faster than a drunk on a Friday night.

 We begin to wonder, is there a way to make money on these falling companies?
 And the answer is Yes: via short selling.
 How does shorting work?
-In short selling, a person borrows shares from the broker and sells them in the market in the hope of buying them back at a lower price in the future.
-For example, say if I want to short blockbuster at $100, I’ll borrow some Blockbuster shares from my broker and sell it in the market at $100.
+In short selling, a person borrows shares from the broker and sells them in the market, hoping to buy them back at a lower price in the future.
+For example, if I want to short Blockbuster at $100, I’ll borrow some Blockbuster shares from my broker and sell them in the market at $100.

-Bad news comes and it falls to $70.
-I’ll buy it back and return them back to the broker making a cool profit of $30.
-Like the law of gravity in real world where things fall faster than they rise, markets as well fall faster than they rise.
+Bad news comes, and it falls to $70.
+I’ll buy them back and return them to the broker, making a cool profit of $30.
+Like the law of gravity in the real world, where things fall faster than they rise, markets also fall faster than they rise.

-As a result, making short selling an attractive venture.
-However the risks in short selling are humongous.
-When you purchase a share, the maximum you’ll lose is the entire amount as the share goes to zero.
+As a result, you are short-selling, which is an attractive venture.
+However, the risks in short selling are humongous.
+When you purchase a share, you’ll lose the maximum amount as the share goes to zero.

 It cannot go below zero.
 There’s no upper ceiling to a share price, however.
-Hence shorts are theoretically exposed to unlimited risk if the prices keep going up and up.
+Hence, shorts are theoretically exposed to unlimited risk if the prices keep increasing.

 And one can lose more than the entire amount.
-In some cases, even become bankrupt.
-So how does a Citron Research review come into play?
+In some cases, they even become bankrupt.
+So, how does a Citron Research review come into play?

-A Citron Research review shows us that this is a company provides an online newsletter looking at overvalued stocks.
+A Citron Research review shows us that this company provides an online newsletter looking at overvalued stocks.
 Why?
 Short selling is their bread and butter.
-So their newsletter looks for overvalued companies and the hedge fund shorts them.
+So their newsletter looks for overvalued companies, and the hedge fund shorts them.

-So for us small traders, it would be beneficial if we had some advice to back us up on the stocks we’d like to short.
+So, for us small traders, it would be beneficial to have some advice to back us up on the stocks we’d like to short.
 There’s tons of research available on the market that tells us to buy this stock.

 And tons more to tell us why the stock is good and why one must invest.
 However, there’s very little research available for shorting stocks.

-As history has taught us, all weak and fraudulent companies eventually succumb to their issues and destroy shareholder wealth in the process.
-Andrew Left recognized this gap from his own personal experiences and launched Citron Research in 2001 to exclusively publish only short selling reports.
+History has taught us that all weak and fraudulent companies eventually succumb to their issues and destroy shareholder wealth.
+Andrew Left recognized this gap from his experiences and launched Citron Research in 2001 to publish only short-selling reports exclusively.

 Who Owns Citron Research?

 Our Citron Research review found that Andres Left owns the company.
-After a terrible experience being forced to push shady investments to unsuspecting customers, Andrew Left began shorting stocks full time and writing and publishing free research reports on firms he felt were overvalued or engaged in fraud.
-He founded StockLemon.com in 2001 later rebranded as Citron Research in 2007.
-Then began publishing controversial reports on these weak and fraudulent companies via a blog.
+After a terrible experience being forced to push shady investments to unsuspecting customers, Andrew Left began shorting stocks full-time, writing and publishing free research reports on firms he felt were overvalued or engaged in fraud.
+He founded StockLemon.com in 2001 and later rebranded as Citron Research in 2007.
+Then, I began publishing controversial reports on these weak and fraudulent companies via a blog.

 How Does Citron Research Work?

-He was prominent in his short of Valeant Pharmaceuticals; taking on Bill Ackman who was on the board of Valeant at that time.
+He was prominent in his short of Valeant Pharmaceuticals, taking on Bill Ackman, who was on the board of Valeant then.
 His series of reports began an investigation by Senator Bernie Sanders.

-And exposed the channel stuffing and sham transactions that Valeant was using to inflate drug sales.
+They exposed the channel stuffing and sham transactions Valeant used to inflate drug sales.
 His reports pushed the SEC to investigate and eventually expose the fraud.

-As a result, shares of Valeant dropped 90% from its peak.
-Imagine shorting a share at $100 and seeing it fall to $10 so quickly.
+As a result, Valeant shares dropped 90% from their peak.
+Imagine shorting a share at $100 and seeing it fall to $10 quickly.
 That’s the attraction of short selling.

 Citron Research has a history of publishing accurate and effective reports.
-As Andrew Left himself claimed in the Wall Street Journal (WSJ), “Fortunately I have been more right than wrong”.
+As Andrew Left claimed in the Wall Street Journal (WSJ), “Fortunately, I have been more right than wrong.”

-According to the WSJ, out of the 111 reports published during the period 2001-2014, there was an average decline of 42% in the year after the report was published.
+According to the WSJ, out of the 111 reports published from 2001-2014, there was an average decline of 42% in the year after the report was published.

-Of those 111 companies, shares of 90 were lower in the next one year and 21 were higher.
+Of those 111 companies, shares of 90 were lower in the next year, and 21 were higher.
 This is a pretty impressive track record.

-And one which is commendable and dependable for retail traders like us when compared to the numerous buy reports we see generated on those same shady stocks.
+And one that is commendable and dependable for retail traders like us compared to the numerous buy reports we see generated on those same shady stocks.

 The GameStop Phenomenon

-Citron Research emerged in the limelight with their short position and recommendation on GameStop.
-Which is where this Citron Research review came from.
+Citron Research emerged in the limelight with its short position and recommendation on GameStop.
+This is where this Citron Research review came from.

-The Reddit group r/wallstreetbets initially considered to be a bunch of amateurs proved that their research on the GameStop short position was solid and well executed.
+The Reddit group r/wallstreetbets, initially considered a bunch of amateurs, proved that their research on the GameStop short position was solid and well-executed.

-So while the short squeeze was directed towards those hedge funds, Citron Research got caught in the frenzy as well.
+So, while the short squeeze was directed toward those hedge funds, Citron Research also got caught in the frenzy.
 Attacks began on Andrew Left and Citron Research.

-Which soon turned personal with Left’s social media accounts hacked, fake tinder profile created and people ordering pizza at his home.
+Which soon turned personal with Left’s social media accounts hacked, a fake Tinder profile created, and people ordering pizza at his home.

-This forced Left and Citron Research to declare that they’ll stop publishing short reports.
+Left and Citron Research declared that they’ll stop publishing short reports.
 They had already covered their short position in GameStop at a significant loss.

-When prompted for the reason behind this change, Andrew stated that he had started Citron Research to stand against the establishment and protect the retail traders from Wall Street.
+When prompted for this change, Andrew stated that he had started Citron Research to stand against the establishment and protect the retail traders from Wall Street.

-So he made an announcement that they’ll now focus on making recommendations for buying stocks only.
+So he announced they’ll now focus on making recommendations for buying stocks only.

 Short Selling Bastion

-They however, get a bad rep because a company stock price falls due to the exposure of their issues.
+They, however, get a bad rep because a company’s stock price falls due to the exposure of their issues.
 Successful and large companies have managed to demonize short sellers and their work.

 It doesn’t help that they make their money when others lose theirs.
-However what many in the retail segment don’t realize is that short selling allows one to gain control of their fortunes.
+However, many in the retail segment don’t realize that short selling allows one to gain control of one’s fortunes.

-Instead of becoming a victim to fraudulent company practices.
-A company which allows for retail traders to participate in this and win instead of lose has to be promoted and revered.
-Instead of being reviled like the way Citron Research was.
+Instead of becoming a victim of fraudulent company practices.
+A company allowing retail traders to participate in this and win instead of lose has to be promoted and revered.
+Instead of being reviled like Citron Research was.